SigmaHQ/sigmahq.github.io/docs/guide/faq.md

     gte: Y
 ```

-- How write Rules X then Y triggers in the last B minute for the same field Z ?
+- "How write Rules X then Y triggers in the last B minute for the same field Z?"

 ```yaml
 correlation: